 for one centimetre of the shirt to be seen.

 Buy your shoes one month before the wedding and wear them in, as blisters are not the best

 accompaniment to your first dance.

 Always leave the bottom button of your waistcoat undone.

-are supposed to wear cravats.
-The other groomsmen and fathers should
+wear cravats.
+The other groomsmen and fathers should wear ties.

 Have a professional shave and manicure the morning of your wedding.